tanyapole/segmentation-as-additional-channels/README.md

 # segmentation-as-additional-channels
 Using segmentationmasks as additional channels for classification

-This algorithm compares vanila neural networks in multi-classification task using segmentation masks as additional chanels with using just image information.
+This algorithm compares neural networks in multi-classification task using segmentation masks as additional chanels with using just image information.

 ## Data preparation
 my_preprocess.py module transforms original images and masks to h5py format